6

 6.2 PRINCIPLE 1: FONTS

+Fonts are different stylings of written words.
 Fonts are to written language as accents are to audible speech.
 Oftentimes, the accent carries more communicative power than the content being verbalized.
 The same goes for fonts.
 Fonts are conduits to convey tone before a word is ever read.
 And in today’s world, people don’t like to read too much, so font choice is pretty important.
 As Roger Black, founder of the Font Bureau, boldly stated, “Make it easy to read.”

 There are two common families of fonts that many people have heard of at some point—serif and sans serif.